Doing Business in Worcester

 TOP 10 REASONS TO INVEST IN WORCESTER

 Worcester is GROWING.

-The Chamber is the lead organization in the city’s strategic effort to recruit new businesses to the region, retain and develop a talented workforce, and foster entrepreneurial innovation in Worcester and the region.
-Information obtained from an analysis of data over the past decade is included below.
+The Chamber of Commerce is the lead organization in the city’s strategic effort to recruit new businesses to the region, retain and develop a talented workforce, and foster entrepreneurial innovation in Worcester and the region.

 Worcester is COST COMPETITIVE.

 On average, the cost of living in Worcester is 46% lower than Boston as of 2022.
 Housing costs are significantly more affordable, with the market-rate for a one-bedroom apartment being $1,450 compared to Boston’s $2,825.
 A single-family home costs $345,000 on average in Worcester, a 56% decrease from the $782,000 average cost in the Boston area.

 Business costs are far more affordable as well.
 The average class-A office space rent in Worcester is $25/square foot at most, far less than Boston’s average of about $50/square foot while maintaining much of the same quality.
 Lab space can be rented at a competitive $35 to $55/square foot as well.